Domains18/setting_typescript_node/README.md

-# M-pesa-javascript-sdk
+# Ultimate Guide to Building A REST API WITH TS & NODE

- this is a simulation of mpesa api("https://developer.safaricom.co.ke/APIs")
+this is repository covers how to get started with typescript and node js